learn-co-curriculum/phase-4-cookies-in-rails-api/README.md

 This will add in the necessary [middleware][] for working with sessions and cookies in our application.

-The last line also adds some additional security to our cookies by also configuring the as `SameSite` policy for our cookies as `strict`, which means that the browser will only send these cookies in requests to websites that are on the same domain.
+The last line adds some additional security to our cookies by also configuring the `SameSite` policy for our cookies as `strict`, which means that the browser will only send these cookies in requests to websites that are on the same domain.
 This is a relatively new feature, but an important one for security!
 You can read more about [`SameSite` cookies here][same site cookies].